Rainier Winter Expedition Ascent Itinerary

 Day 6 Final summit attempt day.

-Day 7 Pack and descent to Paradise.
+Day 7 Pack and descend to Paradise.
 During the descent the group will practice navigation including map and compass and gps.
 The party will hope to return to Ashford Headquarters by 2-4:00 p.m. but weather and snow conditions may effect our return time.